 or many, Barcelona is the first stop when visiting Spain.
 With a vibrant art scene, unique Catalan culture and food, and stunning architecture, Barcelona is the perfect starting point.
-It is the tallest religious building in all of Europe, and indeed, it towers as an icon in the city: The Sagrada Familia.
-Designed in 1882 by Antoni Gaudi, an architect who did not live to see the completion of the project.
-He was, in fact, struck by a tram, and because he looked so much like a beggar, he did not receive adequate care; he died in 1926.
+It is the tallest religious building in all of Europe, and indeed, it towers as an icon in the city: the Sagrada Familia.
+Designed in 1882 by Antoni Gaudi, an architect who did not live to see the completion of the project, he was, in fact, struck by a tram, and because he looked so much like a beggar, he did not receive adequate care; he died in 1926.
 They buried his body on the underground level in a tomb, and visitors from any part of the world can see it whenever they visit.
 Gaudi's tomb is held in the chapel dedicated to the El Carmen Virgin.
 The Sagrada Familia is special, as are many churches in Europe, but here, the light, the vault, and the sheer quirkiness of the design create a unique experience.
 To the north of Barcelona is Figueres, a town an hour away by train.
-It is home to the Dalí Theatre-Museum, the largest surrealistic object in the world.
-It is located in the former Municipal Theatre, a 19th century construction destroyed at the end of the Spanish Civil War.
+It is home to the Dalí Theatre Museum, the largest surrealistic object in the world.
+It is located in the former Municipal Theatre, a 19th-century construction destroyed at the end of the Spanish Civil War.
 On its ruins, Dalí decided to create his museum.
-An hour from Figueres will get you to Portlligat, Dali's summer home, which as expected, is surreal.
+An hour from Figueres will get you to Portlligat, Dali's summer home, which, as expected, is surreal.
+On another trip to Spain, we drove or took a train from the southern point of Cadiz to the northern point of San Sebastián.
+Arriving in Madrid, one can sense the bustle of a large, populated city.
+The capital of Spain, it is home to nearly seven million people.
+Staying at the H10 Villa de la Reina, which is in the center of Madrid, is the perfect starting point for adventures north and south.
 Basilica of La Sagrada Família.
 Passion facade.
 Flagellation of Christ (1987).
 Josep M Subirachs, sculptor.

-ON another trip to Spain we drove or took a train from the Southern point of Cadiz to the northern point of San Sebastián.
-Ariving in Madrid one can sense the bustle of a large populated city.
-The capital of Spain, it is host to nearly seven million people.

-Staying at the H10 Villa de la Reina, which is in the center of Madrid, it is the perfect starting point for adventures north and south.
+Starting out, we head to the roof of the shopping center El Corte Inglés Callao, where, if and when you can find a table, you order a drink and watch the Spanish sunset.
 The drive from Madrid delivers an easy ride through "Man of La Mancha" territory, Toledo.
-Rusted metal sculptures along the hills reveal Don Quixote and Rocinante, his horse, as indicators that you too are on your way to something.
+Rusted metal sculptures along the hills reveal Don Quixote and Rocinante, his horse, as indicators that you too are on a journey.